the maternity dress edit

 • Hygiene: Nursing pads help maintain good hygiene by absorbing breast milk leakage and preventing moisture from accumulating on the skin.
 This can reduce the risk of skin irritation, infection, and other potential complications associated with prolonged exposure to moisture.

-Supportive Nursing Bra
+Wear a Supportive Nursing Bra

 Nursing bras play a crucial role in supporting breastfeeding mothers throughout their journey, offering a combination of comfort, accessibility, and support that helps minimize discomfort and reduce the risk of leakage.